Glencar Lough: Natural history

 Fish present in Glencar Lough include salmon and brown trout.
 Bird life includes tufted duck, pochard and goldeneye.
-These are migratory species which winter at the lake.
+These are migratory species that winter at the lake.

 Ecology

 The water quality was reported to be excellent c.
 2001 with an oligotrophic rating.
-The ecology of Glencar Lough, and other Irish waterways, remain threatened by curly waterweed, zebra mussel, and freshwater clam invasive species.
+The ecology of Glencar Lough, and other Irish waterways, remains threatened by curly waterweed, zebra mussel, and freshwater clam invasive species.

 History

-Historically Glencar Valley was known as Glenn-Dallain and was part of the Kingdom of Breifne.
-The lake and its crannogs, then occupied, are mentioned in the Annals of the Four Masters, specifically the eastern crannog where "the sons of Donough O'Rourke, i.e. Donnell and Ferganainm, made an attack upon the crannog, and privately set fire to the town".
+Historically, Glencar Valley was known as Glenn-Dallain and was part of the Kingdom of Breifne.
+The lake and its crannogs, then occupied, are mentioned in the Annals of the Four Masters, specifically the eastern crannog where "the sons of Donough O'Rourke, i.e., Donnell and Ferganainm, made an attack upon the crannog, and privately set fire to the town".

 Economy

 Barite was mined at Glencarbury in the Dartry Mountains above the lake between 1894 and 1979.
 A cable ropeway from the mine area to the lake shore was constructed in 1942.
-By this means the extracted barite was taken down for onward road transport.
+By this means, the extracted barite was taken down for onward road transport.

 The Glencar Water Company has its bottling plant located near the lake's northern shore.
 The company, established in 2008, sells water drawn from an onsite spring emanating from within the nearby Dartry Mountains.